 Effective pedagogical dimensions are those dimensions of pedagogy, which illustrate effective learning outcomes.
 Effective pedagogy should consider that that change is exponential and the landscape of jobs are changing.
-With all that in mind, there is a need for effective pedagogical practices for 21st century learners.
-The elements of effective pedagogical practices for 21st century learners are creating safe and inclusive learning environments fostering respect for diversity and creating caring and enthusiastic classrooms.
-The 21st century classroom is a learner centred and collaborative, warm colourful, well organized personalized spaces for arts and crafts, science, nature, music, group projects, group discussions, reading corner and ICT.
-All these ultimately help nurture 21st century citizens.
+With all that in mind, there is a need for effective pedagogical practices for $21^{st}$ century learners are creating safe and inclusive learning environments fostering respect for diversity and creating caring and enthusiastic classrooms.
+The $21^{st}$ century classroom is a learner centred and collaborative, warm colourful, well organized personalized spaces for arts and crafts, science, nature, music, group projects, group discussions, reading corner and ICT.
+All these ultimately help nurture $21^{st}$ century citizens.

 For example, design an advocacy program to create awareness on green practices to avoid use of synthetic polymers and reduce the impact on global warming.
 Also, design an experiment to analyse the chemical nature of antacid given in the hospital or design an experiment to analyse a sample of cold drinks for presence of harmful chemicals in it.